Werdau station: Infrastructure

 The tracks are accessed through the historic railway station.
 In 2000, direct railway access to platform 1, the Werdau–Mehltheuer railway platform, was removed and the other platforms (tracks 1–4, now only having access through the station hall) were modernised.
-Before the modern development, access to the railway tracks was also possible directly from the street.
+Before modern development, access to the railway tracks was also possible directly from the street.
 New doors, windows, floors, false ceilings, a disabled toilet, a new heating system, a new ticket vending machines as well as a renovated retail area in the former luggage storage area were built up to 2000.

 Connections

 Werdau has bus stops in front of the historic station building.
 Daily, three or four buses stop next to the footpath in front of the station entrance.
 Buses can also stop in front of the former dining room.
 There are also several large covered bus stops, as well as a covered taxis area just in front of the historic station.

 There are about 50 parking spaces at the station building.
 State road 289 is to the west of the station, but it is not directly accessible.